mika-s/mika-s.github.io/_posts/2018-01-10-quality-min-and-max-with-jpeg-recompress.markdown

 ```

 This will force jpeg-recompress to look for an optimal solution within the range 40-50.
 The
-found optimal quality is 51.
-It looks like 51 is chosen rather than 50 because the final
+found optimal quality is 51 (should have been 50, but there is a small bug in jpeg-recompress).
-attempt in the algorithm either increases or decreases the number.
-The image looks like
+The target quality was never found, because it reached the max limit before it was found.
-this now and is 267 kB large.
+The image looks like this now and is 267 kB large.

 ![Quality: low, min: 40, max: 50]({{ "/assets/quality-min-and-max-with-jpeg-recompress/low-40-50.jpg" | absolute_url }}){: style="display: block; margin: auto;" }